executablebooks/MyST-NB/docs/use/inline_execution.md

 # Inline execution mode and Markdown variables

 This is a Proof of Concept notebook for inline variables.
+These work for any Jupyter kernel, independent of programming language, and requires no cell metadata!

 This notebook's execution mode is set by using the top-matter: